-In this tutorial you will learn how to collapse Divi mobile menu submenus and keep parent links clickable.
+In this tutorial I will show you how to collapse Divi mobile menu submenus.
+You’ll also learn how to keep the parent item links clickable or disable them on mobile.

 Table of Contents